 Tip: do you need to create several assets?
 Use the asset import functionality via More > Import on the Asset overview.
 Also, we're working on a way to copy assets.
 Stay tuned!

 Are you migrating data from Configuration Management?
 The only thing you have to do, is start the migration for your software cards.
-From TOPdesk version 11.11.010 onwards, TOPdesk takes the steps mentioned above for you.
+From TOPdesk version 11.11.010 onwards (and Virtual Appliance 2021 Release 4 and higher), TOPdesk takes the steps mentioned above for you.
 Any related licences are automatically taken along during the migration and are again linked to the right software card.
 All information that is stored in the old Configuration Management is stored on your new asset cards, but because of Asset Management’s flexibility, you can always decide to add or remove whichever field.

 Want to know more?